Miguel Figueira

-Miguel Figueira Damasceno (born 22 April 2000) is a Brazilian professional footballer who plays as a midfielder for Indian Super League club East Bengal.
+Miguel Figueira Damasceno (born 22 April 2000) is a Brazilian professional footballer who plays as a midfielder for Indian Super League club Mohun Bagan.

 Career

+Goias

 Figueira made his professional debut with Goiás in a 3–0 Campeonato Brasileiro Série A win over Fluminense on 22 September 2019.

+Bashundhara Kings

-On 14 April 2022, Figueira joined defending Bangladesh Premier League champions Bashundhara Kings on a 5 month deal.
+On 14 April 2022, Figueira joined defending Bangladesh Premier League champions Bashundhara Kings on a five month deal.
+He won the league in his first season with the club.

+In the following year's 2022 AFC Cup, his club won a maiden victory over Mohun Bagan.
+In the next match, his goal helped the club to win a match over Maziya.

+Miguel's goal helped the club win the 2024–25 Federation Cup.

+East Bengal

+On 18 July 2025, Indian Super League club East Bengal announced the signing of Figueira on a season-long contract.
+In his debut season, he won the Indian Super League Golden Ball as East Bengal secured their first ISL title.